-A large shrub or small tree with attractive coppery reddish foliage in spring commonly used for roadside planting.
+A large shrub or small tree with attractive coppery reddish foliage in spring, P. serratifolia was commonly used for roadside planting.
 A survivor from early planting in the arboretum, east of the Angel of Grief, has reached small tree stature.
+A larger tree is to the right of the pond at Kingscote Gardens.
 The large oval leaves, up to 8 inches, are sharply toothed at first but later leaves are less so.
 Large white flower clusters are replaced by bunches of red berries in summer and fall.
-See photinia at 853 Esplanada Way, and on Santa Ynez Street opposite 713.
-An old specimen is at the right front corner of the Gould Center, 575 Salvatierra Street, near Campus Drive East.
+See Chinese photinia on Santa Ynez Street opposite 713.
 Peter Coutts Circle is ringed with specimens maintained in tree form.
+An old specimen at the right front corner of the Gould Center, 575 Salvatierra Street, near Campus Drive East, was lost.

 Chinese photinia, like the glossy privet, is considered an old-timey planting and has been replaced by red-tip photinia, P. × fraseri, a smaller tree or shrub popular as sheared hedges.
 New spring foliage is fire engine red; leaf margins are finely serrate but not prickly.
 See it in the seating area south of Arrillaga Alumni Center, the north side of Littlefield Center, and 315 Bonair Siding.